Date of Completion

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 License.

-Noth, Mariah N., "Creating Dignity, Not Demand: Community Development & Food Security Implications of Mobile Food Vending" (2017).
+Noth, Mariah N., "Creating Dignity, Not Dependence: Community Development & Food Security Implications of Mobile Food Vending" (2017).
 UVM Honors College Senior Theses.
 163.